thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/socket-connector/device-attribute-requests-advanced-section.md

 ]
 ```

 Also, you can request multiple attributes at once.
-Simply add one more JSON-path to
+Simply add one more slice expression to
 attributeNameExpression parameter.
 For example, we want to request two shared attributes in one request, our config
 will look like: